Thales of Miletus lived in Ancient Greece. He was the first scientist in history.

 Ancient people believed earthquakes were a measure of their gods’ anger.
 Sacrifices, including human sacrifices in some cultures, became the normal way of trying to pacify angry gods.

-A further benefit of Thales’ ideas (mercifully) was that they required no sacrifices to be made.
+A further benefit of Thales’ ideas (mercifully) was they required no sacrifices to be made.

 What Are Things Made Of?

 Thales thought deeply about matter.
 He decided that, fundamentally, everything must be made of the same thing – much as today we believe that all matter is made of atoms.
 His idea was that in its most fundamental form, all matter is water.
-In fact, it only took about 200 years for Thales’ idea that “all matter is water” to be transformed by his later compatriot Democritus into “all matter is atoms.”
+It took about 200 years for Thales’ idea to be transformed by his compatriot Democritus into “all matter is atoms.”

-The Ancient Greek historian Plutarch, who lived 600 years after Thales died, wrote that Egyptian priests claimed that Thales’ “everything is water” theory originally came out of Egypt.
+The Ancient Greek historian Plutarch, who lived 600 years after Thales, wrote that Egyptian priests claimed Thales’ “everything is water” theory originally came out of Egypt.